February 7, 2023

 July 11, 2022

-The IAEA will hold the 2nd IAEA Workshop on Fusion Enterprises from 11 to 12 July 2022.
-This workshop discusses the commercialization paths for fusion by bringing together the pioneering actors in private enterprises.
-The IAEA expects professionals from relevant fields to provide their views on the market demands for fusion, and whether the private sector could deliver what the market is demanding.
+The IAEA held the 2nd IAEA Workshop on Fusion Enterprises from 11 to 12 July 2022.
+This workshop discussed the commercialization paths for fusion by bringing together the pioneering actors in private enterprises.
+Professionals from relevant fields to provided their views on the market demands for fusion, and whether the private sector could deliver what the market is demanding.
 Kirsty Gogan, Co-Founder of TerraPraxis, was invited as an expert speaker to talk about "Fusion in the Future Energy Market".

 NICE Future initiative